ceiphr/gnome-protonvpn-status/README.md

 [**You need to follow this official guide by the ProtonVPN team to allow this extension to handle the ProtonVPN linux-cli client without superuser privileges.**](https://github.com/ProtonVPN/linux-cli/blob/master/USAGE.md#disable-sudo-password-query)

 The ProtonVPN team has implemented the ability to use `pkexec` in version 2.2.3 of the linux-cli client.

 Using `pkexec` makes this guide unnecessary since it will handle the use of `sudo` on behalf of this extension.
-Version 5 of this extension will allow you to switch between using `pkexec` and `sudo` (through this guide).
+Version 5 of this extension will allow you to switch between using `pkexec` and `sudo`.

 ## How to Install This Extension